4aiman/Shining-in-the-Darkness-Lua-Remake-abandoned-/README.md

 Built in Lua upon g3d engine made for love2d framework.

-Released under MIT if applicable (code, models, some of the textures textures)
+Released under MIT if applicable (code, models, some of the textures)

 ### How to use: